Viktorija-Alexeeva/DE-project/reproduce.md

 1. In GCP start VM instance 'de-project'.

-Copy external IP and paste it into config file.
+Copy external IP and paste it into ~/.ssh/config file.

 Connect to VM via ssh: